 13. Akita Inu

-Dogs in this breed are active and need exercise, so it is best to have a larger yard with a higher fence.
+These dogs prefer to be the dominant dog.
+You will need to practice “pack-leader” training if you own one of these dogs.
+They do not like other animals, so no trips to the dog park for these canines.
+Akita breed dogs are active and need exercise, so it is best to have a larger yard with a higher fence.
 This pup is known to be aggressive around the food bowl, which is just one of the reasons it is one of the most commonly banned dog breeds.

 RELATED: 15 Most Popular Fighting Dog Breeds